Junk Journal Supplies – Everything You Need to Get Started

 You need something to hold your pages together and something to stick things onto those pages.
 Good news: this part is simple and cheap.

 My go-to adhesive is a basic glue stick.
 I burned through three of them on my first journal and I’ve never looked back.
 They’re cheap, they dry fast, and they don’t wrinkle thin papers the way liquid glue does.
-For heavier stuff like fabric, buttons, or thick cardboard, I switch to a stronger PVA glue or craft glue.
-Tape runners and double-sided tape are great for clean, mess-free layering too.
+For heavier stuff like fabric, buttons, or thick cardboard, I switch to PVA tacky glue or craft glue.
+Tombow Mono tape runners and double-sided tape are great for clean, mess-free layering too.

 Washi tape deserves its own shoutout because it pulls double duty.
 It’s an adhesive AND a decoration.
+Pick up a vintage-style washi tape set with 8-12 rolls in coordinating tones and you’re set for months.
 I use it to tape down ephemera, hinge fold-out pages, seal pockets, create borders, or just add a pop of color when a page needs something.
 It’s basically the duct tape of junk journaling.

 For binding your journal, you really only need three things: a large-eye needle, waxed linen thread or embroidery floss, and an awl or thick pushpin for poking holes.
 A bone folder helps create crisp folds in your signatures but you can use a butter knife in a pinch.
 If sewing isn’t your thing, staples work for small journals, and binder rings through punched holes let pages lay flat so you can add or remove pages whenever you want.